antonfirsov/docs/2015/11-msbuild-netcore-porting/msbuild-netcore-porting.md

 # MSBuild .NET Core Porting Experience

-## Overview
 MSBuild is the build engine for .NET and Visual Studio.
 It is used to build many of our Open Source .NET projects, including the [.NET Core Runtime](https://github.com/dotnet/coreclr), [.NET Core Libraries](https://github.com/dotnet/corefx), and [.NET Compiler Platform](https://github.com/dotnet/Roslyn).
 As open source, cross platform projects, we want to enable people to modify, build, and contribute to these projects without requiring them to use Windows to do so.
-To support this, we [open sourced MSBuild](http://blogs.msdn.com/b/dotnet/archive/2015/03/18/msbuild-engine-is-now-open-source-on-github.aspx), and recently [announced](http://blogs.msdn.com/b/dotnet/archive/2015/09/03/msbuild-is-going-cross-platform-with-net-core.aspx) that we are working on porting it to run cross platform on top of .NET Core.
+To support this, we [open sourced MSBuild](http://blogs.msdn.com/b/dotnet/archive/2015/03/18/msbuild-engine-is-now-open-source-on-github.aspx), and recently [announced](http://blogs.msdn.com/b/dotnet/archive/2015/09/03/msbuild-is-going-cross-platform-with-net-core.aspx) that we are working on porting it to run cross platform on top of [.NET Core](http://dotnet.github.io/).

-This blog post summarizes the experience of porting MSBuild to .NET Core, and suggests some ways we could improve the experience for others doing similar ports.
+We've now largely completed the work of porting MSBuild to .NET Core, and are now working on [integrating it into the infrastructure of our OSS repositories](https://github.com/dotnet/buildtools/pull/396).
+This blog post summarizes our experience porting MSBuild to .NET Core, and suggests some ways we could improve the experience for other developers porting their code.

 ## Strategy
 MSBuild was originally open sourced on GitHub in May 2015.
 Initially it was ported to run on Linux using the Mono runtime.
 This Linux/Mono port was our starting point for the .NET Core port.
 The plan is to eventually merge these changes back into the main codebase used for the full .NET Framework version of MSBuild.